alfrekjv/gatsby-plugin-subscribers/README.md

-# gatsby-plugin-suscribers
+# gatsby-plugin-subscribers

 Easily add Subscribers.com Verification ID to your Gatsby site.

 ## Install

 ### NPM
-`npm install --save gatsby-plugin-suscribers`
+`npm install --save gatsby-plugin-subscribers`

 ### Yarn

-`yarn add gatsby-plugin-suscribers`
+`yarn add gatsby-plugin-subscribers`

 ## How to use